esbanarango/ember-place-autocomplete/README.md

 ```

 You can supply your own Google API key or client ID in `config/environment.js`.
 You may also choose to exclude the Google API from the page if it is already loaded in your app.
-If the client configuration option is not set you may choose to set the specific version of the google api.
+You may also choose to set the specific version of the google api.

 ```js
 ENV['place-autocomplete'] = {